bryceweiner/GCS-Paper/README.md

 appendix-a.md contains mathematical models for many equations to include γ (Weiner's constant of Universal Quantum Branching) in standard calculations.

+Some of the documents are placeholders and not well developed.
+Some of the documents are pure fantasy.
+Some are just crap.

 Comments are welcome.